valory-xyz/open-autonomy/docs/ethereum_specifics.md

 ## Debugging using Tenderly:

 [Tenderly](https://tenderly.co/) is a *"comprehensive Ethereum Developer Platform for real-time monitoring, alerting, debugging, and simulating Smart Contracts"*.
 When debugging transactions and contract calls, it can be useful to help us understand what's going on with our execution.
-[This guids](http://blog.tenderly.co/level-up-your-smart-contract-productivity-using-hardhat-and-tenderly/) contains a more exhaustive explanation on Tenderly, but for the basics:
+[This guide](http://blog.tenderly.co/level-up-your-smart-contract-productivity-using-hardhat-and-tenderly/) contains a more exhaustive explanation on Tenderly, but for the basics:

 - Create a Tenderly account and project.

-- Set yout Tenderly username and project name at `tenderly.yaml` (`exports/ganache/project_slug`) and at your `hardhat.config.js` module exports:
+- Set your Tenderly username and project name at `tenderly.yaml` (`exports/ganache/project_slug`) and at your `hardhat.config.js` module exports:

     ```
     tenderly: {